 Please note that all participants are advised not to book flights until they have first registered to confirm their internship placement.

-Upon the confirmation of specific internship details for each participant, accommodation arrangements are made taking into consideration the location of internship placements, to ensure that any commute time is as convenient as possible.
-Note that Greek Viticulture interns will be based outside of Athens - the Viticulture placements are based in Athens.
+Upon the confirmation of specific internship details for each participant, accommodation arrangements are made, taking into consideration the location of internship placements, to ensure that any commute time is as convenient as possible.

+- Medical internships are based in Athens.
 Due to the layout of the city’s urban and residential areas, it is normal to expect an approximate commute (to / from an internship placement) of around 30 minutes.
 Interns should budget approximately 30 Euro per month for transportation (about US$35).
 The Athens Metro system makes it easy to get around the city and explore.
 All accommodation for the internship programs is located close to public transportation and large shopping areas.

 For eating out, interns may budget approximately 3 - 5 Euro for a light breakfast (about US$5 - 7) and 5 - 10 Euro for a simple lunch (about US$5 - 12).
-There are ample dining options throughout the city ranging from budget to high end.
+There are ample dining options ranging from budget to high end.
 Greek cuisine offers a range of incredible dishes to experience, including well known classics such as Moussaka and Souvlaki.
 The Mediterranean diet features meat (cow, chicken, lamb), pasta, rice, pulses, vegetables, and a variety of fish and seafood.
 When in doubt, skip straight to dessert and order Galaktoboureko (with ice cream)!

 Fluency in Greek is not a requirement for interns in Greece, however lessons with a private tutor can be arranged for those who wish to learn.
 Additional language lessons are also available for French and Spanish.
 Lessons are coordinated directly through our local team in Athens and can be confirmed once registered for an internship or at the orientation in-country.